mattermost/mattermost-handbook/contributors/join-us/localization.md

 Amy Blais will notify the team if the PR should be cherry-picked to a release branch (e.g. ``cloud``).

 PR review owners:
-  - Server translations PRs - Owners: Pantelis and Guillermo
+  - Server translations PRs - Owner: Guillermo
-  - Mobile translations PRs - Owners: Pantelis and Guillermo
+  - Mobile translations PRs - Owner: Guillermo
   - Desktop app translations PRs - Owner: Devin

 ## Translation quality